-How To Visit The Cerco Garden In 2024
+How To Visit The Cerco Garden This Year

 The Cerco Garden is a baroque garden located next to the Royal Building of Mafra (an architectural complex comprising a palace, a convent, and a basilica).
 It has about 9 hectares and started out as a conventual fence, housing a formal garden, a botanical garden, a forest, and several leisure areas.